-This was the site Framilode Bridge, a swing bridge that has long since been removed and backfilled.
+This was the site Framilode Bridge, a swing bridge which has long since been removed and backfilled.

-This is where Stroudwater Navigation is first visible, being infilled from the River Severn through the grounds of the adjacent Lock House.
+This is where Stroudwater Canal is first visible, being infilled from the River Severn through the grounds of the adjacent Lock House.

 This is the closest point to the River Severn it is possible to get whilst walking the Stroudwater.
 Two further locations heading towards the river are included in the mobile phone app for completeness, as it is not possible to see these views without accessing private property.

 'Old Stroudwater' is a term that has been adopted to describe the section of the canal between Saul Junction and Upper Framilode.